pqabelian/abelian-community-website/docs/guide/wallet/wallet-cli-lite.md

 America Site 2: 52.86.138.73 abec_rpc_nvir2.cert
 ```

-All these certificates are packed in the folder called **abec_certs/** and its compressed form can be downloaded from https://pqabelian.io/download.
+All these certificates are packed in the folder called **abec_certs/** and its compressed form can be downloaded from [Abelian Lite Wallet Download Page](#abelian-lite-wallet-cli).

 ### 2.2 Run a live wallet